sheshantsinha/winter_development_challenge/README.md

     }

      function developed() {
-    // You have to show the codes and how it is working to the placement cell.
+    // You have to show the codes and how it is working, to the placement cell.
     }

     // Deadline:- 22-Feb-2018